phwl/elec3607-lab/labs/lab6-implementation/README.md

 In the lab, we will provide a strong WSPR beacon for you to receive.
 Create a receiving antenna for your WSPR decoder and verify that you can receive a signal at the correct WSPR frequency.
 Recall that WSPR uses a carrier frequency of 7.0386 MHz with a bandwidth of 200 Hz.
 The upper and lower frequencies are 7.0400-7.0402 MHz so we expect the downconverted signal to be centered around 1.5 kHz.
 Using a oscilloscope, verify that the signal can be seen at the audio output of the ELEC3607SDR printed circuit board.

 ## Part 3 - Integrating all parts of the WSPR Receiver (40%)
+Now integrate your WSPR decoding software with the hardware.
+You will need to solder the audio jack to your board.

-Now integrate your WSPR decoding software.
-First think about how you should use ```pactl set-default-source``` to set it to the USB sound card microphone.
+Think about how you should use ```pactl set-default-source``` to set it to the USB sound card microphone.
 Then use the WSPR decoder that you have developed to decode WSPR packets.
 Note that transmissions start every 2 minutes and you need to have your Linux system clock set properly and use ```wsprwait``` for synchronisation.

 We will be running a wspr beacon in the lab and a correct output will look something like this:
 ```